fizalihsan/fizalihsan.github.io/source/technology/aws.md

 	* In the OSI model, Layer 4 is the transport layer that describes the TCP connection between the client and your back-end instance through the load balancer.
 Layer 4 is the lowest level that is configurable for your load balancer.
 	* Layer 7 is the application layer that describes the use of HTTP and HTTPS connections from clients to the load balancer and from the load balancer to your back-end instance.
-* The SSL protocol is primarily used to encrypt confidential data over insecure networks such as the Internet.
-The SSL protocol establishes a secure connection between a client and the back-end server and ensures that all the data passed between your client and your server is private.

 ### ELB Configurations